radareorg/radare2/README.md

 the source code, or browse the web for blog posts or presentations from [r2con](https://www.youtube.com/c/r2con).

-You may also want to meet other perople in r2land. use the following chats:
+You may also want to meet other people in r2land. use the following chats:

 * irc.freenode.net `#radare` `#radare_side`
 * [Telegram](https://t.me/radare)